Tejas-Nanaware/GAN-Anime-Characters/ReadMe.md

 The StyleGAN models can be downloaded using this [Link]().
 Just use the latest model since I have kept all the historical models.

+# Licence Information
+The Licence is MIT open source for the entire directory except StyleGAN which has its own licence present in the directory.

 # Reference Papers
 1. Radford, A., Metz, L., & Chintala, S. (2015).
 Unsupervised representation learning with deep convolutional generative adversarial networks. arXiv preprint arXiv:1511.06434.
 [DCGAN](https://arxiv.org/abs/1511.06434).
 2. Arjovsky, M., Chintala, S., & Bottou, L. (2017).
 Wasserstein gan. arXiv preprint arXiv:1701.07875.
 [Wasserstein GAN](https://arxiv.org/abs/1701.07875).